coderofsalvation/timetrack.bash/README.md

 Timetrack.bash will scan your bashhistory periodically and maintain a csv.
 This can be very handy if you spend a lot of time in the console.
+The idea is that when you cd to a certain folder, or perform a certain command, it should end up in a timelog.

 ## Attention UNIX ninjas